A Guide to AML Investigation Techniques: Tips, Requirements and OSINT

 High-quality AML investigations often need to go beyond superficial checks to uncover key risks.

-With OSINT, researchers can uncover networks, connections and potential red flags to illuminate hidden knowledge.
+With OSINT, researchers can uncover networks, connections and potential red flags to illuminate hidden insights.
 By extending searches into leaked information (e.g. the Pandora Papers), corporate records, grey literature, social media and the dark web, investigators can identify and map risks more effectively.
 This allows investigators to understand suspicious activity in depth and submit high-quality Suspicious Activity Reports (SARs) to law enforcement.

 Going beyond compliance with OSINT